MoneyFox/MoneyFox/README.md

 We’re looking forward to receiving a lot of AWESOME contributions.
 No pressure.

 ### Getting Started
+If you look for an easy issue to start with, have a look at those marked with the "help wanted" label.
+They offer either a easy start or your opinion is wanted.

-To start head over to our wiki:
+For infos about the requirments head over to our wiki:
 [Getting Started] (https://github.com/Apply-Solutions/MoneyManager/wiki/Getting-Started)